mariacalinoiu/smartket/README.md

 Check it with `go env`

+Initialize go mod `cd src && go mod init src`

-Build the server with: `cd src && go build server.go`
+Build the server with: `go build server.go`

 Start running the server with `./server`